UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/weekly logs/Angelina/PersonalLog.md

   * #6: Leaderboard Tests
   * #7: Create and Implement Value for Score in the Database
   * #8: Make Leaderboard Department Specific
-  * #9: Add leaderboard preview to Dshboard
+  * #9: Add leaderboard preview to Dashboard

 ### Progress Update
 | **TASK/ISSUE #**          | **STATUS**  |